These are some of the bespoke tools we use for reading at Rolleston...

 The teacher guides the reading of each child and gives them personal tips for improvement.
 The teacher encourages children to use a dictionary to learn about words they might not understand.
 The school uses technology to introduce another approach to reading.

-Key worker children only returning to School on the 5th January 2021 - Should you or your child need to self-isolate or show symptoms of COVID-19 then please complete the contact form in Coronavirus Information to inform the school.
+Happy Easter from all at Rolleston, see you on the 12th April - Should you or your child need to self-isolate or show symptoms of COVID-19 then please complete the contact form in Coronavirus Information to inform the school.